Parole recommended for 1976 California school bus hijacker

 James Schoenfeld once told parole officials that he envied friends who had “his-and-hers Ferraris.”
 Woods said during an earlier parole hearing that he just “got greedy.”

+Matthew Medrano, son of Jodi Heffington Medrano, sobbed several times as he recounted watching his mother change from being a loving, outgoing survivor until she experienced darker, bitter thoughts and depression before her early death.

+Others opposing Woods parole — survivors Lynda Carrejo, Laura Yazzi Fanning and Carol Marshall, mother of survivor Michael Marshall — also testified about the long-term harm done by the kidnapping.
+It affected entire families, said Marshall.

-Madera County prosecutors in previous parole hearings said Woods’ disciplinary infractions in prison showed he had not yet learned to follow the rules.
+Madera County prosecutors said Woods’ disciplinary infractions in prison showed he had not yet learned to follow the rules.

 But Woods and his attorney, Dominique Banos, emphasized that he had a discipline-free record since his last parole hearing in October 2019.